 Get medical help

-If you’ve been sexually assaulted, medical support is essential.
-Try to get to a hospital or health centre where they can give you appropriate medical care.
+If you’ve been sexually assaulted, it's possible to get medical support.
+You could go to a hospital or health centre where they can give you appropriate medical care.
 Many rape crisis centres provide medical assistance in addition to counselling services.
 Check out our directory below for more information.

 If someone has assaulted you, you may not feel confident about what to do next.
 Trust your instincts.
 Remember that it’s never okay for someone to assault you for any reason.